What’s an MV 4A Workplace?

 This website offers general information.
 It is not legal advice.
 It is not tailored to your situation.
 Talk to a lawyer for advice and/or legal services.

-Much of the information for this website came from open source Fourth Amendment campaigns, specifically Siembra’s 4th Amendment Works and Indivisible’s Signs of Solidarity.
+Much of the information for this website came from open source Fourth Amendment campaigns, specifically Siembra’s 4th Amendment Works, MIRA Coalition, ACLU, and Indivisible’s Signs of Solidarity.